1. Welcome to Note

 Audio Export Preview in Note.

-When you’re ready, tap Share to bring up the iOS share menu, where you can save the exported file to your device or share it with other apps.
+When you’re ready, tap Share to bring up your device’s share menu, where you can save the exported file to your device or share it with other apps.

 Alternatively, you can tap Cancel to exit the audio preview and go back to the Session View.